-Year 11 GCSE certificates and A2 certificates will be handed out at a Presentation Tea at the end of December – date to be confirmed.
-If you are unable to attend, you will be able to collect your certificates by appointment only by emailing the Exams Officer at email@example.com.
+Year 11 GCSE certificates and A2 certificates will be handed out at a Presentation Tea on the 18 December 4.00pm - 5.00pm If you are unable to attend, you will be able to collect your certificates by appointment only by emailing the Exams Officer at email@example.com.

 AS certificates will be handed out during tutor groups in December.
 If you are not staying on to do Year 13, you will be able to collect your certificates at the beginning of January.
 Please email the Exams Officer at firstname.lastname@example.org to arrange a time to collect your certificates.

 If you are unable to collect your certificates yourself, the person collecting them must have a signed letter from you authorising collection on your behalf.
 They will also need proof of identify, ie passport or driving licence.